VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 `vmalert` web UI can be accessed from [single-node version of VictoriaMetrics](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html) and from [cluster version of VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html).
-This may be used for better integraion with Grafana unified alerting system.
+This may be used for better integration with Grafana unified alerting system.
 See the following docs for details:

 * [How to query vmalert from single-node VictoriaMetrics](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#vmalert)
 * [How to query vmalert from VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#vmalert)